 - Now choose Windows Update on the left column, then hit Check for Updates button on the right pane.

 - Next, the files will start downloading.
 Wait till it finishes thereafter install the same.

 Note: If there is a green tick against this button, there are no new updates available to download.
 This also turns green when you have already installed the latest cumulative update on your System.

-Click here to get the standalone package of KB4499179 cumulative update.
+Get the standalone package of the KB4499179 cumulative update.